jaymcor/jaymcor.github.io/notes/fb_situation.md

 ![](../images/fb_explanation.png)

-If there had been a gray issue, I would perhaps have checked myself and been thankful for the feedback.
+If it had been a gray issue, I would perhaps have checked myself and been thankful for the feedback.
 It wasn't.

 I double-checked that the newspaper article I linked was still valid, did not